 5. Societal compulsions

-Some of the married persons who get into affairs after marriage are usually the ones who are forced to cohabit with their partners owing to peer and societal pressures.
-They avoid that extreme step of divorce and have an affair to seek love and solace outside of marriage.
+Some of the married people who get into affairs after marriage are usually the ones who are forced to cohabit with their partners owing to peer acceptance and societal pressures.
+They avoid that extreme step of divorce and have an affair to seek love and solace outside of marriage due to lack of love and proper communication.

 6. Casual affairs turn into love

 Without the two people involved in the affair realizing, sometimes casual affairs transform into serious relationships.
-They go to the extent of completely ignoring their spouses and start investing their entire time, money, emotions in their paramours.
+They go to the extent of completely ignoring their spouses and start investing their entire time, money, and similar values of marital emotions with their paramours.

 7. Affairs become an addiction

-Though the affair might be fun and exciting for the two people involved, at the outset, spending long periods together can insidiously turn into an addiction.
-This addiction can be physical and emotional, and both may find it extremely difficult to live without the other.
+Though the affair might be fun and exciting for the two people involved, at the outset, spending long periods together can insidiously turn into an unnatural admiration due to uninhibited openness.
+This addiction can be physical and emotional attraction, and both may find it extremely difficult to live without the other.

 8. Sexual or emotional incompatibility with spouse

-Lack of physical intimacy and emotional compatibility with your spouse also plays a key role in extramarital relationships running for years on end.
-Once you strike a chord with your lover with respect to physical intimacy or emotional connection, the chances of going back to your spouse decrease.
+Lack of physical intimacy, care and emotional compatibility with your spouse also plays a key role in extramarital relationships running for years on end.
+Once you strike a chord with your lover with respect to physical intimacy or emotional connection, the sacrifice of the newly found physical affair and going back to your spouse decreases.

 9. Abusive partner

 When you are living with a partner who abuses you verbally, physically, mentally, and psychologically, the easiest escape route is an affair.
-Of course, leaving them for good is the ideal solution, but people tend to feel that seeking solace in a new partner gives them relief.
+Of course, leaving them for good is the ideal solution, but people tend to feel that seeking solace in a new partner gives them relief as they are warmed by their sympathy.

 Frequently Asked Questions